davidpagnon/Sports2D/README.md

 `Warning:` Angle estimation is only as good as the pose estimation algorithm, i.e., it is not perfect.\
 `Warning:` Results are acceptable only if captured persons move in 2D, from right to left or from left to right.\
 If you need research-grade markerless joint kinematics, consider using several cameras, and constraining angles to a biomechanically accurate model.
 See [Pose2Sim](https://github.com/perfanalytics/pose2sim) for example.

+`Announcement:` Apps with GUI will be released for Windows, Linux, MacOS, as well as Android and iOS.
+Mobile versions will only support exploratory angle computation from BlazePose, hence less accurately and tunable.

 ## Contents